A Sacred Community for Spiritual Awakening and Healing Through Entheogenic Sacrament

 8. Final Affirmation

-We, the community of The Living Sacrament Church, affirm our sacred responsibility to:
+We, the community of The Living Sacrament, affirm our commitment to disciplined religious practice, communal accountability, and ethical living.

 This is our faith.
-This is our sacrament.
-This is our way.
+This is our disciplined practice.
+This is our communal way.